dmosqueralois/dmosqueralois.github.io/_pages/conferences-simpler.md

 ## Topology Seminar

 We run a Topology (in the broad sense) seminar at Santiago de Compostela with some online talks.
 Feel free to contact me if you are interested in giving a talk.
-You could even give the talk online without visiting Santiago de Compostela.